 Montana vs. Montana State (11/23/13)

 Montana vs. Weber State (11/16/13)

 Montana vs. Eastern Washington (10/25/13)

-Mick Delaney is in his second season as the head football coach at The University of Montana.
+Mick Delaney is in his third season as the head coach at The University of Montana.

 Delaney coached Peter Nguyen, who finished his career in 2012 ranked sixth in school history with 1,985 career rushing yards from 2009-11.
 He was also instrumental in the development of running back Chase Reynolds, who rushed for 4,067 yards and a school-record 52 touchdowns from 2008-10.

 A veteran mentor, Delaney began his coaching career in 1964.
-The 2013 season will be his 29th season of coaching football at the collegiate level.
+The 2013 season was his 29th year of coaching football at the collegiate level.